ejmenkhorst/robotframework_practicesoftwaretestingdotcom/README.md

 ``` bash
 pip-check
 ```
-This will give you a table like overview oof the packages current state versus the defined state in your requirements.txt file.
+This will give you a table like overview of the packages current state versus the defined state in your requirements.txt file.

 ## Project setup